isomerpages/govtech-stp/_familial-ties-lane/overview.md

 title: Overview
 permalink: /scpr-familial-ties-lane/overview
 ---
 The Singapore Citizen (SC) / Permanent Resident (PR) Familial Ties Lane (FTL) is a Safe Travel Lane that facilitates entry of immediate family members of SC/PRs, and PR in-principle approval holders into Singapore.
-SC/PRs may return to Singapore without the need for any Entry Approvals and may refer to [this page](/sc-pr/requirements-and-process) for more information instead.
+SC/PRs may return to Singapore without the need for any Entry Approvals and should refer to [this page](/sc-pr/requirements-and-process) for more information.
+Travellers who are fully vaccinated and are returning from Brunei and Germany from 8 Sep 2021 onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.

 The table below is a quick overview of the key FTL features and requirements.
 Travellers and applicants who have been approved to travel to Singapore via the FTL should refer to [this page](/scpr-familial-ties-lane/requirements-and-process) for the full entry process.
-Travellers who are not eligible for entry via the FTL may return to <a href="/arriving/overview">this menu</a> to explore other Safe Travel options.
+Travellers who are not eligible for entry via the FTL may return to [this menu](/arriving/overview) to explore other Safe Travel options.

 <table>
 <thead>
 <tr>
-<th style="font-size:16px; border-top:3px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#153855; color:white;text-align:center;" colspan="2"><b>General Requirements</b></th>
+<th colspan="2" style="font-size:16px; border-top:3px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#153855; color:white;text-align:center;"><b>General Requirements</b></th>
 </tr>
 </thead>
 <tbody>